-The consolidated and combined financial statements prior to the Separation, including the three months ended July 31, 2020, do not necessarily reflect what the financial position, results of operations, and cash flows would have been had we operated as an independent, publicly traded company during the historical periods presented.
-For the three months ended July 31, 2020, the unaudited combined financial statements were prepared on a "carve-out" basis.
+The consolidated and combined financial statements for the period prior to the Separation do not necessarily reflect what the financial position, results of operations, and cash flows would have been had we operated as an independent, publicly traded company during the historical periods presented.
+For the period prior to the Separation, the unaudited combined financial statements were prepared on a "carve-out" basis.